top of page

 75mm Beauty Flex II

-Figure 1 - a physical example of a 75mm lens Beauty Flex II (with a missing film spool knob).
-Note the absence of a cold shoe and flash-sync port.
+Figure 2 - a real-life example of a type zero Beauty Flex (with a missing film spool knob).

 80mm Beauty Flex II